Six Turntables

 The audio recordings used in the workshops include sounds created during past workshops and archival materials specific to each new presentation context.
 For example, at the Toronto Public Library we worked recordings of experimental music made in Toronto in the 1970’s found in the TPL’s vinyl record collection, and at the Music Gallery we worked with recordings from the Music Gallery Editions label.
 In 2025/26 we’re planning a new iteration with a music festival and an artist-run centre, reworking audio found in each institution’s archive of past performances.

 Six Turntables has been shared in a variety of contexts in Canada since 2017.
-For more background on project see this document.
-You can also read this call for workshop participants from a previous iteration at the Toronto Biennial of Art in 2024.
+For more information you can read this call for workshop participants from a previous iteration at the Toronto Biennial of Art in 2024.

 Credits